The plight of the Hedgehog

 Desolation is the first thought that such figures conjure.

-That such a magnificently large population can reduced to such pitiful numbers is nothing but a national tragedy.
+That such a magnificently large population can be reduced to such pitiful numbers is nothing but a national tragedy.
 The cause lies in a multitude of emerging changes to our countries landscape.
 The destruction of hedgerows and natural barriers in creating larger fields has hit their habitats and has reduced their breeding grounds.
 The large-scale and increased use of commercially available pesticides has killed of large swaths of their food sources.
 The lack of multi-crop fields with varied cover has also made them more visible to aerial predators.

 Finally, the most deafening nail in the coffin which has silenced the hedgehog population is the inability to successfully travel.
 Naturally, fewer habitats mean they must travel farther for mates.
 Less invertebrates, mean they must cover more ground for the same amount of food.
 Yet, carving these migration routes in two is our intricate and numerous road systems.